Getting employees' buy-in for the hybrid working model

 The Hybrid Working Model, Explained

-In short, hybrid work is a cross between a traditional 9-to-5 job and a remote working model.
-This type of work provides employees with agency, ownership, and flexibility, allowing everyone to come into the office when they want and need it, rather than force them back (especially after nearly two years of working from home).
+In short, hybrid work is “a cross between a traditional 9-to-5 job and a remote working model.”
+This model provides employees agency, ownership, and flexibility to choose office attendance based on needs rather than mandates.

 The Work/Life Hybrid